 We left the terminal immediately after settling our fares.

-We reached Siem Reap nearly 5 in the afternoon (now that almost 10 hours).
-The long lines in the immigration counters and the songthaew stop in the Thai Customs office were the major contributors of the extra hour of our land trip.
-Also, the train left on time but arrived late.
+We reached Siem Reap nearly 5 in the afternoon.
+That was almost 10 hours of travel time.
+The long lines in the immigration counters and the songthaew stop in the Thai Customs office were the major contributors of the extra hours of delay of our land trip.
+Also, the train from Bangkok left on time but arrived pretty late in Aranyaprathet.